 Several marketing managers study further and achieve advanced training or a Master of Business Administration Degree to further their prospects.

 The copywriter is the person who crafts the script for phone conversations in telemarketing campaigns.
 It involves creating different marketing materials with versatile content.
-It includes white papers, eBooks, blogs, website text and advertising copy.
+It includes white papers, eBooks, blogs, website text, and advertising copy.

-The copywriter should be educated with a bachelor’s degree in marketing, psychology, communications, journalism or English.
+The copywriter should be educated with a bachelor’s degree in marketing, psychology, communications, journalism, or English.
 He should have a portfolio of work samples that conveys his experience and ability to handle the job

 3. Telephone associate

-Role and responsibilities of telemarketing
+Role and Responsibilities of Telemarketers

 The roles and responsibilities of telemarketing are as follows-